mazi-project/guides/tech/source/index.rst

 This tutorial aims at helping advanced MAZI toolkit owners to understand and make by themselves various software/network configurations in order to deploy a MAZI Zone.

-A novice MAZI toolkit owner can simply download a ready-to-go SD card image and deploy a MAZI Zone.
+A novice MAZI toolkit owner can simply :ref:`download` and deploy a MAZI Zone.

 ..
 What you will need